 Float Nurse – 1980-1981- Midwest, USA

-I handed in my resignation as Diabetes Nurse Educator because the head nurse was micromanaging my every move.
+I handed in my resignation as Diabetes Nurse Educator because the head nurse micromanaged my every move.
 I also became very bored with teaching the same thing in class every week and started feeling like a robot.
-I feel like I need a new challenge so have decided to work as a float nurse through a temporary nursing agency so I will have a flexible schedule and be available for job interviews.
+Needing a new challenge, I decided to work as a float nurse through a temporary nursing agency so I will have a flexible schedule and be available for job interviews.
 I just applied for a traveling job as a Diabetes Education Consultant for a large company that manufactures insulin syringes.
 Sadly, they moved the position to another state, so I was not offered it.

-I’m enjoying floating at three other hospitals in the city so far, mostly on evening or night shift.
-It really tests my flexibility and ability to quickly assess patients who are new to me every shift.
+I’m enjoying floating at three other hospitals in the city, mostly on evening or night shift.
+Each situation tests my flexibility and ability to quickly assess patients, new to me every shift.
 One of the biggest challenges is finding where things are located.
 Each hospital gave me a very brief orientation.
 So far, there has also been a nurse on my shift who works on the unit permanently who is able to answer my questions.
 I even did a few shifts of private duty nursing for a wealthy lady.
-It was certainly different staying in one room the entire shift, and being able to read in between attending to her needs and requests.
+It was a nice change of pace to stay in one room the entire shift and read in between attending to her needs and requests.

 “He came unto His own, and His own received Him not.”
 John 1:11″